nprapps/lunchbox/README.md

 Assumptions
 -------------

-**Lunchbox** is a customizable toolset deployable as a desktop app.
+**Lunchbox** is a customizable toolset deployable as a web app.
 The following instructions are meant for developers setting up and customizing the app for their organization.
 For end-users of the tools, see [usage guidelines](http://blog.apps.npr.org/lunchbox).

 The following things are assumed to be true in this documentation.